TMUA: Test of Mathematics for University Admissions

 Results

-Results will be available approximately six weeks after the test date and are automatically sent to any relevant universities included in your UCAS application.
+Results will be available approximately four weeks after the test date.
+There are accessible to candidates via their UAT-UK account and are automatically sent to any relevant universities included in your UCAS application.

 Cost

-To be confirmed.
-The cost in 2024 was £75 if taken in the UK and Republic of Ireland, or £130 if taken elsewhere.
-UK students in financial need will be able to apply for a bursary to pay for the test.
+The cost is £78 if taken in the UK and Republic of Ireland, or £133 if taken elsewhere.
+UK students in financial need will be able to apply for a bursary to pay for the test..

 Preparation